Tampa Family & Estate Planning Lawyer

 - Family members going into business together need to choose the right business entity and execute the necessary agreements to ensure practical daily management and smooth business succession

-The Tampa family law and estate planning practice at Bubley & Bubley, P.A. is centered around three main areas where we find our clients have both immediate and long-term legal needs.
+Bubley & Bubley, P.A. is centered around three main areas where we find our clients have both immediate and long-term legal needs.
 Importantly, these areas of the law tend to interact and have ramifications on each other.
-Having a Tampa family law & estate planning law firm who are experienced and familiar in the issues that arise in these areas of law greatly benefits the client, who receives practical advice that looks at the “big picture” and looks after their overall best interests.
-The Tampa family law attorneys at Bubley & Bubley, P.A. focuses on family law, estate planning, and business and corporate law, and also excel in providing practical advice and representation in Tampa real estate and civil litigation matters.
+Having a law firm who are experienced and familiar in the issues that arise in these areas of law greatly benefits the client, who receives practical advice that looks at the “big picture” and looks after their overall best interests.
+The Tampa family lawyers at Bubley & Bubley, P.A. focus on family law, divorce, estate planning, and business and corporate law, and also excel in providing practical advice and representation in Tampa real estate and civil litigation matters.

-Our Tampa estate planning attorneys are well-versed in all aspects of Florida law on wills, trusts and probate.
+Our Tampa estate planning lawyers are well-versed in all aspects of Florida law on wills, trusts and probate.
 We can help you protect your assets today while planning for your future, including retirement and long-term care planning, and also ensuring that you are able to leave a lasting legacy to future generations.
 Visit our page on Tampa estate planning to learn more about the options available to you and how we can help you draft or revise a comprehensive estate plan that meets all of your needs.
-Our estate planning attorneys also provide sound advice and efficient representation in Tampa probate and estate administration.
+Our estate planning law firm also provides sound advice and efficient representation in Tampa probate and estate administration.

 Business & Corporate Law